FabriceCastel/raytracer/README.md

 Fab's Raytracer
 ===============

+# January 17th - 6:50pm

+Fixed some memory leaks with a first rough pass in the intersection methods.

 # December 26th - 11:25am

 The deadline is long gone; I wound up scraping a glorious 93% with this project and a boatload of satisfaction at what I've been able to accomplish.
 The code in its current state is rather horrid and sloppy, so for the next little while I plan to refactor it.
 What comes next will probably be procedural shenanigans.